Lightspeed and Max Levchin bet on Balance to bring B2B payments into the digital world – TechCrunch

 Balance is looking to modernize all of it, as fast as possible.

 Balance offers efficient B2B payments that allows merchants to offer a variety of payment methods including ACH and bank wires as well as a variety of payment terms including payment on delivery, net payment terms, and payment by milestone.
-Behind the scenes, Balance underwrites the terms of those transactions requiring financing by evaluating the risk of the customer, the merchant, and the specific payment terms selected.
+Behind the scenes, Balance underwrites the terms of those transactions requiring financing by evaluating the risk of the customer, the merchant and the specific payment terms selected.
 Balance is built on top of Stripe and offers all of Stripe’s credit card payment options, but then extends far beyond them.

 Take, for instance, your typical SaaS offering.
 Typically, employees will buy individual seat licenses to the software with their corporate cards (managed maybe with Brex), a payment facilitated through Stripe or PayPal.
 As a company spends more and more on that particular software, one of the two parties will reach out and negotiate a comprehensive enterprise rate for single payment.
 It is here that Balance becomes key.
 That full payment could be done on Balance, with net 30 payment terms using a bank wire all automatically synced against an invoice offered by the service to the customer.